Breastfeeding and Maternal Illness Part 2

 It is true that hepatitis, if it is severe (it can be mild or even asymptomatic), can cause the mother to be extremely tired, with abdominal pain and not being able to eat as well as feeling weak and this may make it difficult for her to care for the baby.
 It is best if the mother go to bed with the baby and nurses him in bed.
 It would also be best if she not be responsible for other chores and working outside the home during this time.

 Hepatitis B is similar to hepatitis A in that the symptoms are very similar; jaundice, fatigue, abdominal pain.
 As with hepatitis A, not everyone who is infected develops the illness.
 However, unlike hepatitis A, about 10 to 15% of all people who are infected with hepatitis B become chronic carriers of the virus.
 This means their bodily fluids may be infectious even though they have no symptoms of the disease.

 However, like Hepatitis A, by the time the mother develops symptoms, it is possible the virus already passed on to the baby.
 There is no evidence though, that the virus will enter the milk.
 Breastfeeding can still protect the baby.

-The clinical picture of hepatitis C is similar to hepatitis A and hepatitis B, though it is frequently milder.
+The clinical picture of hepatitis C is similar to hepatitis A and hepatitis B, though it is frequently milder and very often asymptomatic.
 Like with hepatitis B, however, a chronic carrier state is not rare with hepatitis C.